 Only those accommodations that are specifically listed in the formal SAC letter will be provided.
 If an accommodation letter suggests the Testing Center be utilized to take an exam, it is the student's responsibility to schedule the testing time in the center.
 Note there are no exams in this course.
+If flexible attendance and/or extended deadlines are a listed accommodation, the student must meet with the Lab Coordinator and agree to specific terms by filling out the extra form with the Lab Coordinator regarding the accommodations and what can/cannot be offered per the nature of the course.
 Review the SAC Policies and Procedures.